pranay2063/CS17/OS/README.md

    Deadlock -

                        Conditions for deadlock -
                           1. Mutual exclusion
                           2. Hold and wait
                           3. No preemption
                           4. Circular wait

                        Solution to deadloack -
                           1. Deadloack avoidance
                           2. Dead detection and recovery
                           3. Ignore the problem at all (if not frequent) - Let it happen and reboot

                        Deadlock avoidance -
                           Banker's algorithm
                             - Safety algorithm - to decide if system is in safe state
                             - Resource-request algorithm

+   Critical Section Problem -

+                       Cooperative processes - processes whose execution affects execution of other processes (opposite of independent processes)

+                       Race condition - If several processes are accessing a resource or segment concurrently, then outcome of the execution depends order of access

+                       Critical section - A segment which can be accessed by one process at a time

+                       Solution to critical section must satisfy following conditions:
+                          1. Mutual exclusion
+                          2. Progress -
+                          3. Bounded wait -

+                       Peterson solution - software based solution
+                       Test and Set (Lock and Unlock)
+                       Mutex (Locking mechanism)
+                       Semaphore (Signalling mechanism)

+ Producer - Consumer Problem -